 Alaskan Seafood: Wild salmon is synonymous with the nation’s 49th state and with so many varieties to choose from, you will have no trouble finding it on the menu.
 Sockeye (red salmon), silver salmon, and Chinook (also known as king salmon) are wonderful when steamed and served cold with melted butter.
-The regional dish muktuk from the bowhead whale is generally eaten raw or sometimes served deep fried with soy sauce.
 Enjoy Alaskan Seafood on Regent’s Mountain Peak Flight Seeing & Crab Fest shore excursion, and after your voyage, explore a recipe from our Culinary Arts Kitchen Executive Chef, Kathryn Kelly, a worthwhile souvenir of delicious flavor.

 makes one 16-ounce gravlax